How to Choose Luggage for Business Travel

 - Feb 3, 2015

-To that end, here are a few business travel tips from Furnished Quarters about how to select luggage that works the best for business travel:
+To that end, here are a few business travel tips from Furnished Quarters about how to select luggage that works best for business travel.

-Whether your luggage will be checked at the ticket counter, gate-checked on the runway, or stuffed in an overhead compartment, it’s going to take a beating.
-Business traveling starts with choosing suitcases.
-Make sure to pick one that offers high quality construction and sturdy durability can help ensure that your bags will hold up under the rigors of travel.
-Business Travel Destinations recommends looking for luggage made out of a high-strength, durable materials like nylon that can withstand plenty of wear-and-tear.
+Whether your luggage will be checked at the ticket counter, gate-checked on the runway or stuffed in an overhead compartment, it’s going to take a beating.
+Make sure to pick luggage that offers high quality construction and sturdy durability to help ensure your bags will hold up under the rigors of frequent travel.
+Look for luggage made of high strength, durable materials like nylon that can withstand plenty of wear and tear.

 While it may seem like a paradox to have luggage that’s both durable and light, the ideal business bag incorporates the best of both worlds.
 Carry-on bags should be light so that you avoid having to hoist a heavy, unwieldy suitcase into the overhead compartment.
 Checked bags should also be light to avoid extra fees from the airline for baggage handling.
 The hard-shell material polycarbonate is a smart choice for light luggage that’s still tough and durable.

-Whether you’re traveling by plane, train, or car, space limitations will dictate how many pieces of luggage you can bring along, as well as what will fit in a trunk or carryon compartment.
-If you frequently fly on a certain airline, it’s prudent to check their size limitations for carryon bags prior to investing in new luggage.
-Overhead compartments are getting smaller on many airlines, and a carryon suitcase that’s even slightly overstuffed may end up getting gate-checked rather than taken on board.
-If you need to have your carryon bag easily accessible during the flight, then do your homework and be sure to choose a bag that will fit.
+Whether you’re traveling by plane, train or automobile, space limitations will dictate how many pieces of luggage you can bring along, as well as what will fit in a trunk or carry-on compartment.
+If you frequently fly on a certain airline, it’s prudent to check their size limitations for carry-on bags prior to investing in new luggage.
+Overhead compartments are getting smaller on many airlines, and a carry-on suitcase that’s even slightly overstuffed may end up getting gate-checked rather than taken on board.
+If you need to have your carry-on bag easily accessible during the flight, then do your homework and be sure to choose a bag that will fit.